ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/AsyncAPI/Readme.md

 IBM Event Endpoint Manager (EEM) enables organizations to efficiently manage, discover, and share event streams in a manner comparable to APIs.
-EEM facilitates the addition and management of Kafka Topics from IBM Event Streams Kafka Brokers, along with other Vendor Kafka Brokers, thereby offering a unified platform for managing Kafka Platforms.
+EEM facilitates the addition and management of Kafka Topics from any Kafka platforms thereby offering a unified platform for managing Kafka Platforms.

 Let us examine the FLIGHT.LANDINGS Kafka Topic, which has already been pre-defined and cataloged in EEM.